Install a Drainage Swale

 - Make sure that nothing is blocking water flow as it moves out to the street or to a drain.

-Frederick Marshall is the CEO of Advanced Foundation Repair, LLC, a foundation repair company specializing in home repairs from the foundation up including foundation repair, foundation drainage, exterior foundation waterproofing, foundation irrigation, and plumbing services.
-Advanced Foundation Repair has specialized in foundation repair needs of Texas homeowners for over 100 years.
+Frederick Marshall is the CEO of Advanced Foundation Repair, LLC, a foundation repair company specializing in home repairs from the foundation up, including foundation repair, foundation drainage, exterior foundation waterproofing, foundation irrigation, and plumbing services.
+Advanced Foundation Repair has specialized in the foundation repair needs of Texas homeowners for over 100 years.
 Connect with him on Google+.

 Get a Detailed Inspection!